stesie/stesie.github.com/_posts/2018-05-27-huginn-introduces-alexa-to-todoist.md

 So if I now speak to Alexa the Alexa Skills Kit backend does the voice recognition and triggers the lambda function.
-This lambda function calls out to Huginn's PostAgent endpoint which emits an event (that includes all of the data ASK forwared, so you even can handle slots there).
+This lambda function calls out to Huginn's PostAgent endpoint which emits an event (that includes all of the data ASK forwarded, so you even can handle slots there).
 The TriggerAgent matches on this event and triggers the task to actually be done.